neoceph/Cpp_development_framework/readme.md

     - compile the code `make -j $(nproc)`.
 The  `$(nproc)` part of the code identifies the number of cpus and use all of them to compile the code.
 3. From within the build directory issue `cpack` command to create installer.
 All the .sh, .tar.gz, and .tar.Z files are the installer in different format.
 4. Creating rpm will require an rpmbuild executable.
 To get rpm installed issue `sudo apt-get install rpm`
+5. Creating NSIS will require an nsis executable.
+To get nsis installed issue `sudo apt-get update -y` and then `sudo apt-get install -y nsis`

 ## Changing the name of the project
 - Project name needs to be changed in two places